 Here, students give over half a million volunteer hours every year — the equivalent of a nearly $3 million investment in the local community.

-And our own humanitarian aid organization, LU Send Now, can mobilize staff and students to hit the ground within days of a crisis, bringing help and hope to those in the midst of tragedy.
+And our own humanitarian aid organization, LU Serve Now, can mobilize staff and students to hit the ground within days of a crisis, bringing help and hope to those in the midst of tragedy.

 This is who we are.
 It’s what Champions for Christ do.